 The methodologies that we follow for project execution are described below:

-Agile methodologies are based on iterative-incremental processes, with very short iteration cycles (weeks rather than months).
-A working software is released at the end of each iteration and is the principle measure of progress.
-Agile methodologies also emphasize close communication with the stakeholders of the project.
+Agile methodologies are based on iterative-incremental processes, with very short iteration cycles (days and weeks rather than months).
+Working Software is released at the end of each iteration and is the principle measure of progress.
+Agile methodologies also emphasize close communication with the stakeholders of the project i.e Business, Development and Operations teams.

 This methodology gives customers greater control over the final solution because they can quickly change the direction of solution development and implementation from one sprint cycle to the next.
 This means that they are better placed to respond to their business needs as development of the solution progresses.